-- Ascensor da Glória: is a funicular lift that transports passengers along a steep slope from Avenida da Liberdade to the entrance to Principe Real and Bairro Alto.
-The Ascensor da Glória is one of several traditional elevators still operating in the city of Lisbon.
-Nowadays funicular lifts are very popular with tourists, who try to experience transportation in a traditional city vehicle.
-The sensations are varied, since the transport is accompanied by the noise of the iron structure circulating on top of iron rails, with the electrical propulsion fed to the top of the carriage through cables fixed to street poles.
+- Ascensor da Glória: is a funicular elevator that transports passengers along a steep street from Avenida da Liberdade to the entrance of Principe Real and Bairro Alto.
+The Ascensor da Glória is one of several traditional elevators still in operation in the city of Lisbon.
+Currently, funicular elevators are much sought after by tourists, who seek to experience transport in a traditional city vehicle.
+The sensations are varied, since the transport is accompanied by the noises of the iron structure circulating on top of iron rails, with the electric proportion fed to the top of the carriage through cables fixed to street poles.

-- Escola de Santa Teresa do Menino Jesus
+- School of Santa Teresa do Menino Jesus

 - Rua do Salitre Park

 Tourism Developments in Príncipe Real

 - The Vintage House